Skip to Content

 Looking for the right size van for you to convert?

-To save you the hassle of combing through each manufacturers website, I’ve created a spreadsheet with all the vans that can be bought new in Australia.
+To save you the hassle of combing through each manufacturers website, I’ve created a spreadsheet with all the vans and campervans that can be bought new in Australia.

 The spreadsheet includes exterior dimensions, interior height, base price and links to each one.